rmccrear/week-5-day-4-demo-js-may-2024/README.md

 ### Setup

-Create a repository on GitHub and clone it.
+DO NOT FORK.
+Create a new repository on GitHub and clone it.
 Or start a new project on Replit.

 Create one index.html page and one script.js file